-This herb root contains small quantities of many vital vitamins, including folic acid, riboflavin, pyridoxine, niacin, vitamin-E, and vitamin-C that is essential for optimum health.
-Both vitamin C and E are powerful natural antioxidants help the human body stave off infections, cancer, and neurologic conditions.
+This herb root contains small quantities of many vital vitamins, including folic acid, riboflavin, pyridoxine, niacin, vitamin E, and vitamin C which is essential for optimum health.
+Both vitamin C and E are powerful natural antioxidants that help the human body stave off infections, cancer, and neurologic conditions.

 Furthermore, it also contains some valuable minerals such as iron, manganese, magnesium, and small amounts of zinc, calcium, selenium, and phosphorus.

 Just like its fellow Asteraceae family member dandelion, almost all the parts of burdock herb too found a place in various traditional as well modern medicines.

 Burdock has been used in many folk remedies as one of the best blood purifiers.
 It contains certain diuretic principles, which help expel toxic products from the blood through urine.

-The herb employed in the treatment of skin problems such as eczema (dermatitis), psoriasis, skin dryness, etc. The plant parts have been used as an herbal remedy for liver and gallbladder problems.
+The herb is employed in the treatment of skin problems such as eczema (dermatitis), psoriasis, skin dryness, etc. The plant parts have been used as an herbal remedy for liver and gallbladder problems.

 Effusion of burdock seeds has been used for throat and chest ailments.

-Burdock leaves and stems, in addition to their use as a vegetable, have appetite stimulant and are a good remedy for gas and indigestion (dyspeptic) complaints.
+Burdock leaves and stems, in addition to their use as a vegetable, have appetite stimulants and are a good remedy for gas and indigestion (dyspeptic) complaints.